 5. Starry – The Starry is small, it has fully adjustable temp control and it has replaceable batteries so has a lot of the big things people want.
 The vapor quality is decent and its usually priced under 100 bucks so the starry is a really great value.

-2. Xmax Starry – The Starry comes in at 40 bucks more than the V2 Pro, but it offers full temperature control, better vapor quality, a replaceable battery and in my opinion a more enjoyable experience.
-I prefer the Starry over the V2 Pro in almost all regards except for price.
+2. Xmax Starry – The Starry comes in at 40 bucks more than the V2 Pro, but it offers full temperature control, better vapor quality, a replaceable battery, and in my opinion a more enjoyable experience.
+I prefer the Starry over the V2 Pro in almost all regards except for the price.

 3. PoTV ONE – This is a new one, its the latest upgrade to the Fury line of vaporizers.
-This one comes in at 129 and while it doesn’t have a replaceable battery like the Starry, it makes up for it with lack of draw resistance and vapor density.
+This one comes in at 129 and while it doesn’t have a replaceable battery like the Starry, it makes up for it with a lack of draw resistance and vapor density.
 The vapor is a bit on the hot and harsh side but this thing RIPS for the price.

 4. Vapcap-M – The Vapcap is the only flame/butane/torch powered unit in this section.
 It is very small and very simple but it also works quite well and its really cheap.
-You can get this one for 65 bucks and its also the most stealthy of the budget vapes.
+You can get this one for 65 bucks and it’s also the most stealthy of the budget vapes.
 A lot of people including myself really like the Vapcaps, but be aware they require a flame so they are not for every situation or user.